+Adopted January 24, 2024

-Adopted 2024/Submitted to TrAMS 2024 (DRAFT January 05, 2024) FUNDING DISCLAIMER: This notice is in accordance with the NWARPC 2045 Metropolitan Transportation Plan, the Infrastructure Investment and Jobs Act (IIJA) in cooperation with local agencies, the Arkansas Department of Transportation, the Missouri Department of Transportation, the Federal Highway Administration, and the Federal Transit Administration.
+FUNDING DISCLAIMER: This notice is in accordance with the NWARPC 2045 Metropolitan Transportation Plan, the Infrastructure Investment and Jobs Act (IIJA) in cooperation with local agencies, the Arkansas Department of Transportation, the Missouri Department of Transportation, the Federal Highway Administration, and the Federal Transit Administration.
 Documents are funded in part through grant(s) from the FHWA, FTA, and/or the U.S. Department of Transportation.
 The views and opinions of the NWARPC expressed herein do not necessarily state or reflect those of the U.S. Department of Transportation.